 A series of tried and tested advice to drive paid and organic engagement

-Second in a series on tips for pharma paid and organic campaigns to help you not only avoid problems, but get the most out of social media for your brands.
-This post focuses on Facebook’s companion, Instagram…
+Second in our series on social tactics for paid and organic pharma, this post focuses on Facebook’s companion, Instagram…

 Part 2: 12 Terrific Ideas for Instagram